SubiyaCryolite/subiyacryolite.github.io/_posts/2017-04-18-jenesis_data_store.md

 - Eager Loading is applied to embedded objects as well as on collections

 ## Design
 The concept behind JDS is quite simple.
-Extend a base "Entity" class, define "Fields" or a particular datatype and lastly "Map" the said fields to a Java property.
+Extend a base "Entity" class, define "Fields" of a particular datatype and lastly "Map" the said fields to a Java property.
 Done.

 A detailed tutorial on how to use the library follows below.